craigbruenderman/automation-class/Lab_Guide.md

 ```bash
   $ ansible veos -i hosts -m raw -a "show version" -u arista -k
 ```

+* Enter 'arista' as the password when prompted

 That time, we again ran an ad hoc command, but with two differences.
 First, we referred to a group of (1) devices specified in an inventory file.
 Second, the commands were not executed locally, but rather on the remote device after authenticating to it.
 This is how Ansible typically operates.